Confirm-Solutions/dreamy/README.md

 # Fluent dreaming for language models.

-The code here implements the algorithms in the paper [LINK TO ARXIV](http://arxiv).
+The code here implements the algorithms in the paper ["Fluent dreaming for language models"](https://arxiv.org/abs/2402.01702).

 [Please also see the companion page that demonstrates using the code here.](https://confirmlabs.org/posts/dreamy.html)